dentremor/Software-Defined-Infrastrucure/doku.md

 $ openssl req -new -key device.key -out device.csr
 ```

-The interactive script starts again and we go through it pretty much the same as before.
+The interactive script starts again, and we go through it pretty much the same as before.

 Now that we have our CA and the device certificate we are able to sign it: